TRAVEL TIPS FOR NETHERLANDS

 Netherlands - on the map

-Good to know before you travel to the Czech Republic
+Good to know before traveling to the Netherlands

 1. One of the best public transportation in Europe